Founder & Lead Editor

 Frequently Asked Questions

-How does the Hoka Mach 6 fit?
+Does the Hoka Mach 6 have a carbon plate?

 Is the Hoka Mach 6 more durable than the Mach 5?